Colombia: Inflation drops to the lowest level in two-and-a-half years in March

 Inflation edged down from 3.4% in February to 3.1% in March—the lowest since September 2014.
 It remains within the Central Bank’s target band of 3.0% plus or minus 1.0%.

-In March, core consumer prices—which exclude volatile items including fresh foods and fruit—rose 0.3% over the previous month.
+In March, core consumer prices—which exclude volatile items including food and fuel—rose 0.3% over the previous month.
 This followed a 0.7% month-on-month jump in core consumer prices in February.
 Core inflation fell to a nearly three-year low of 4.0% in March from 4.3% in February.

 Author: Nihad Ahmed, Economist